p-i-z/Diffeology-Archives/Papers/2010-Orbifolds-as-Diffeologies/README.md

 This exchange—marking a "return" of diffeology to the forefront—sparked the collaboration that resulted in this paper.

+## Significance: A Shift in Perspective

+This paper marks a fundamental shift in perspective regarding the categorization of spaces in mathematics.
+We do not start with a pure set or a topological space to which structure is added; rather, we begin with a set that comes already "dressed" with its own diffeology—derived from its nature as a space of smooth functions, a quotient of a smooth manifold, or a subset of a Euclidean space.
+We then recognize this space as a member of a particular subcategory of diffeology—whether a manifold, an orbifold, a manifold with corners, or a quasifold.
+This approach respects the intrinsic diffeological structure given by the space's mathematical nature.

+And since they are included in the category of Diffeology, they inherit all its categorical properties and constructions: smooth maps, diffeomorphism, homotopy, cohomology etc. without needing heuristic ad hoc extensions.
+This preserves the unity of Geometry.
+It unifies the field rather than fragmenting it into different "theories" for every new type of space.
+This is the lesson of "Orbifolds as Diffeologies".

 ## Archival Notes (2025)

 This document has been "transmuted" from the original legacy source code to a modern format for the **Diffeology Archives**.

+*   **Format:** Converted to `amsart` class with "ventilated prose" formatting.
+*   **Encoding:** All legacy accent commands converted to UTF-8.
+*   **Figures:** The original figures, which relied on the obsolete `eepic` package, have been completely redrawn using `TikZ`.
+The document is now self-contained and requires no external image files.
+*   **Macros:** Specific macros (e.g., `\labell`, `\mathbbm`) have been preserved or mapped to modern equivalents to maintain the logic of the original proof.

 ## Files in this Directory
 *   `OAD.tex`: The complete, self-contained LaTeX source file for the paper.